Scholarships

 • One color headshot photograph of the applicant.

 IMPORTANT!
 You will also need reference letters from three (3) persons (two of which are from professors from your academic institution) who are knowledgeable individuals attesting to your entomological interests, character, and aptitude.
-Upon completion of this application, you will need to have your three reference statements emailed to: Whitney Qualls Email: [email protected]
+Upon completion of this application, you will need to have your three reference statements emailed to: Whitney Qualls Email: [email protected].

 Appropriate file formats for document uploads include: DOC, DOCX, PDF, and for pictures: JPG, JPEG, BMP, GIF, or PNG, File sizes are restricted to 10 Mb each.
 Please have these documents available BEFORE beginning the submission process.

-You will be receive an email confirming receipt of your application and that supporting documents have been successfully submitted to the FMCA.
+You will receive an email confirming receipt of your application and that supporting documents have been successfully submitted to the FMCA.

 For more information please contact: